 - Track your accomplishments, hours and contributions.
 Presenting these to your supervisor in an organized way can help you make a favorable case.

 - Research comparative salaries.
-Use sites such as Glassdoor or Salary.com to uncover what people in similar roles are earning in your area.
+Use sites like Glassdoor or Salary.com to uncover what people in similar roles are earning in your area.
 If there’s a true discrepancy, having this information can make the decision more realistic for your employer.

-- Practice your wording.
-Try your pitch out on friends or mentors who work in a similar industry.
+- Practice your pitch.
+Try your request out on friends or mentors who work in a similar industry.
 They can help you present your worth in ways your boss is likely to be more receptive to.

 Earning more at work might mean taking on additional duties and responsibilities.
 Look for ways you can help your employer solve problems and suggest these projects as part of the additional work you’ll undertake with a raise.